You can add more SATA ports to your motherboard using a SATA Expansion Card (SATA Port Multiplier).

 As mentioned earlier, adding more SATA ports to your motherboard is possible and is done through a port expansion card.

 The following are different ways to add more SATA Ports to your motherboard.
-Some methods are cheap, and others are expensive intended for professionals:
+Some methods are cheap, and others are expensive and intended for professionals:

 - SATA Hub Port Multiplier